cldf/cldf/README.md

 - use non-default column names,
 - add metadata describing attribution and provenance of the data,
 - specify [relations between multiple tables](http://w3c.github.io/csvw/metadata/#foreign-key-reference-between-tables) in a dataset,
-- supply default values for required columns like `Language_ID`, using [virtual columns](http://w3c.github.io/csvw/metadata/#use-of-virtual-columns).
+- supply default values for required columns like `languageReference`, using [virtual columns](http://w3c.github.io/csvw/metadata/#use-of-virtual-columns).

 In particular, since the metadata description resides in a separate file, it is often possible to retrofit existing CSV files into the CLDF framework by adding a metadata description.